-Kia Forte EX
+Kia Forte LXS

 Ford Focus SE

 Another American car with a European feel is the Focus, which was designed overseas with echoes of an Aston Martin design.
 It looks good, but don’t expect this to be an exotic ride; it’s one of the world’s most popular “everyday” vehicles because of its solid, practical attributes.
-For just under $20,000 you’ll get a 2.0 liter, 160 horsepower engine with five-speed manual or six-speed automatic transmission, in your choice of sedan or hatchback.
+For just under $20,000 you’ll get a 2.0-liter, 160 horsepower engine with five-speed manual or six-speed automatic transmission, in your choice of sedan or hatchback.
 The pickup isn’t spectacular, particularly in the larger sedan, but handling is well above average, there are lots of interior “extras,” and you’ll get well over 33 mpg combined.

 Honda Civic LX

 Even the base Civic is almost too expensive for an “under $20,000” list, but you can still grab this all-time reliability machine right at our maximum price point.
-We don’t have to tell you the Civic is reliable, comfortable, and may outlive you, but the 2016 has been redesigned to look and drive sportier, with more features (like automatic climate control and speed-sensitive stereo volume control) and improved fuel economy (42 mpg highway).
-You’ll have to “settle” for the 2.0 liter four with a six-speed manual to get in at $20K, but with a Civic, you always know it will be worth it.
+We don’t have to tell you the Civic is reliable, comfortable, and may outlive you, but the new Civic has been redesigned to look and drive sportier, with more features (like automatic climate control and speed-sensitive stereo volume control) and improved fuel economy (42 mpg highway).
+You’ll have to “settle” for the 2.0-liter four with a six-speed manual to get in at $20K, but with a Civic, you always know it will be worth it.

 Lots and lots of room; that’s the reason to go for the Cruze.
 This four-door coupe (which also comes in a hatchback) looks and feels like a bigger car, and it’s not an optical illusion.
 There’s lots of head and legroom, ample storage space and a wide wheelbase to boot.
-The engine isn’t overly impressive (it’s a 1.4 liter turbo four-cylinder) but the acceleration is good thanks to a lightweight construction, and the ride is extremely smooth.
+The engine isn’t overly impressive (it’s a 1.4-liter turbocharged four-cylinder) but the acceleration is good thanks to a lightweight construction, and the ride is extremely smooth.
 You won’t call this a “fun” car to drive, but you’ll definitely find the experience and comfort quite similar to that of driving a larger model.

 Subaru has been upping the Impreza’s game in recent years, and the newest model is more powerful, larger, better looking – and safer, according to the automaker – than its predecessors.
-There’s now a direct-inject 2.0 liter Boxer four under the hood, the sedan is longer and wider than in the past, and the all-wheel drive is a very nice feature, particularly with a 37 mpg highway rating.
+There’s now a direct-inject 2.0-liter Boxer four under the hood, the sedan is longer and wider than in the past, and the all-wheel drive is a very nice feature, particularly with a 37 mpg highway rating.
 The interior doesn’t have anything that will make you say “wow,” but even so, the Impreza is finally worth of a top-20 rating.